 The pink footed goose is larger than a mallard duck but smaller than a swan, being predominantly pinkish-grey in colour with a dark neck and head.
 Its bill, feet and legs are also pink.
 An estimated 190,000 geese migrate from Iceland and Greenland, over-wintering in the UK between October and April.
 This particular type of goose can be found in large estuaries or inland feeding on potato fields, winter cereals or grass.

 The Canada goose is a large greyish brown bird with a distinctive black head and large white throat patch.
 Introduced to Scotland and the rest of the UK from North America, they have successfully established themselves to cover much of Britain and form large noisy flocks, causing them to been seen as a pest due to the damage done to farm crops.

-The greylag goose is the largest native species of wild geese found in the Scottish Borders with birds retaining a special attraction to sportsmen as they are truly wild.
+The greylag goose is the largest native species of wild geese found in Scotland with birds retaining a special attraction to sportsmen as they are truly wild.
 The greylag goose is greyish-brown in the body with a darker head, pink legs and feet and an orange/pink bill.
 The female greylag goose is slightly smaller.
-Mainly migratory in the Scottish Borders, they feed on grass, roots, cereals and spilled grain.
+Mainly migratory in Scotland, they feed on grass, roots, cereals and spilled grain.

 Exclusively Scottish can tailor make shooting packages for novices, single guns, couples, small groups and teams, or even customise an entire shooting based holiday for you.
 So if you're visiting Scotland for a holiday get in touch and we'd be happy to help!